 Once you find the dealership and lender combination that is ready, willing, and able to work with you as a bankruptcy customer, then you can apply, get approved and go car shopping!
 But it’s also very important for you to avoid making some of the most common and worst mistakes people make with their open Chapter 7 auto loan, which all revolve around buying the wrong car.
 Whatever you do, don’t buy one of the following:

 An expensive luxury car.
 Filing for bankruptcy gives you the chance to make a fresh start, but it’s up to you to be responsible and buy a car you can afford if you want to rebuild your credit.
-If you go for an expensive luxury car, you probably won’t get approved.
-And even if you managed to get approved, what will you do if your circumstances change and the car becomes too expensive for you to keep?
+If you go for an expensive luxury car, you may not get approved.
+And even if you manage to get approved, what will you do if your circumstances change and the car becomes too expensive for you to keep?
 Be realistic about your circumstances and what you can truly afford.

 A salvage car.
 Salvage cars are cheap, but almost always come with a host of problems that will start popping up and costing you tons of money in repairs.